-When a customer decides to use HeySummit to manage their events but requests to use a new webinar/networking product to manage their deliver a simple HeyConnect powered integration is the answer.
+When a customer decides to use HeySummit to manage their events, but requests to use an unintegrated webinar/networking product to manage the delivery of their content, then a simple HeyConnect powered integration is the answer.
 Please refer to the information below to understand exactly what a HeyConnect powered integration consists of.

 HeySummit Integration User Flow